The best email hosting services

 Liquid Web is probably best known for its comprehensive managed and dedicated server packages, but the company also provides an interesting email hosting service for what could be a very low price.

 Note that you will need to buy LW's Premium Web Hosting in order to get their email service.
-They do not sell a stand alone service.
+They do not sell it as a stand alone service.

 The baseline Standard plan offers POP, SMTP and IMAP access, supports 50MB attachments and gives you a decent 25GB of storage space.
 The ability to import contacts from Gmail, Outlook and more gets you set up quickly, spam protection is handled via top quality Cloudmark technology, and you're able to set up custom email filters and rules as required.